tjper/teleport/design.md

 #### Authentication

 Authentication tests will ensure the following:
-- Client must be using TLS 1.3.
+- client must be using TLS 1.3
-- Client certificate must be signed by the RootCA.
+- client certificate must be signed by the CA
-- Client that does not authenticate is unable to connect.
+- client that does not authenticate is unable to connect

 #### Jobs

 Job tests will ensure the following:
+- logging setup/cleanup
+- logging setup when `/var/log/jobworker` already exists
-- Job starting and supporting processes result in commands being processed and correct status tracking.
+- job starting and supporting processes result in commands being processed and correct status tracking
-- Logging setup and cleanup is being performed as expected.
-- Streaming output results are identical and correct across multiple concurrent clients.
+- streaming output results are identical and correct across multiple concurrent clients

 ## CLI